Escambia County assistance programs.

 The following churches, non-profit agencies, and charities should be called if you need free food for you or your family.
 East Brent Baptist Church.
 (850) 477-3784.
 Food Pantry Bellview St. Vincent de Paul.
 (850) 453-6777.
 St. Joseph Catholic Church.
 Phone (850) 436-6461.
 Gonzalez Baptist Church Manna Food Pantry (850) 377-0792.

 Other non-profits and organizations offer free food and hunger prevention services.
-If these locations can’t provide the help you need, find more food banks in Escambia County Florida.
+There are also soup kitchens as well.
+If these locations can’t provide the help you need, find more free food banks in Escambia County Florida.